Welcome from the Admissions Team

 A very warm welcome from the Admissions Team of Dulwich College Beijing!
 We understand that choosing a school for your child is a decision not made lightly and our admissions team is here to help guide you through the application process.
 In this section, you will find everything you need to know about the admissions process, admissions criteria, fees, age placement guide and other useful information.

 Please note that selected forms will open in a separate and secured Dulwich College International website.

 Applying to Dulwich College Beijing

-Dulwich College Beijing opened in 2005 and is recognised as a leading international school in the city.
-Our College is a co-educational day school for students from Toddler to Year 13 (ages 1 to 18), with over forty-five different nationalities represented in our community.
+Dulwich College Beijing opened in 2005 and is recognised as a leading international school in Beijing.
+Our College is a co-educational day school for students from Nursery to Year 13 (ages 3 to 18), with around forty different nationalities represented in our community.

 Our College is academically selective and follows an enhanced British curriculum adapted for the needs of our international student body.
 Students in Years 10 and 11 study a curriculum that leads to IGSCE examinations and then follow the IB Diploma Programme in Years 12 and 13.
 Our strong academic curriculum is complemented by rich co-curricular activities.